ahmadraza-hub/demo/README.md

 # demo
-this is just a demo or a repo just for training
+This is just a demo or a repo for training
+Trainee --Ahmad Raza